 Minimalism goes to the max on Rossoblu’s DTLA patio, with a stunning industrial mix of concrete, straight metal lines, and shrubs.
 The Michelin-rated menu combines Italian and Californian influences, such as in the antipasto dish with eggplant, tomato sugo, basil, and shaved Parmigiano Reggiano, or brick chicken with date jus, preserved lemon, and Tuscan kale.
 Don’t worry, there’s plenty of pasta, too, and the signature is tortellini and sacchetto in brodo, a comforting dish for cool LA nights.
 If you can’t get there, consider one of Rossoblu’s online classes, demonstrating pasta, pastry, and cocktail making.

 For breezy Mexican fare: Socalo

 Acclaimed Border Grill founders Mary Sue Milliken and Susan Feniger are behind this modern Santa Monica Mexican spot.
 An all-Mexican wine list accompanies the food, with dishes such as seared fish tacos, corn esquite, and lamb birria.
 Outdoor seating is on the sidewalk and a patio shaded by bright orange umbrellas and romantically lit by string lights.

 For some sushi: Wabi on Rose

-Flowers overflow on Wabi on Rose’s Venice dreamy patio, decorated in shades of millennial pink.
+Flowers and greenery overflow on Wabi on Rose’s Venice dreamy patio, decorated in shades of millennial pink.
 The Japanese restaurant focuses on sushi, from maki rolls and sashimi to the chef’s choice omakase — cutely named “Make it Rain” after chef Rain Pantana.
 The restaurant has successfully rebounded after a 2018 fire, and it’s now ideal for an energetic night out.